Glossary hero image

 Functional Foods

-• Functional foods provide health benefits beyond basic nutrition, often containing added or naturally occurring ingredients like vitamins, minerals, probiotics, or antioxidants.
+• Functional foods are foods that provide health benefits beyond basic nutrition, often containing added or naturally occurring ingredients like vitamins, minerals, probiotics, or antioxidants.

 • These foods can support heart health, improve digestion, and boost overall wellness.